AnjaliAgrahari/Call-Centre-Trends-Project/README.md

 # Call-Centre-Trends-Project
 Visualising customer and agent behaviour.

-t’s omnipresent: telecom marketing.
+It’s omnipresent: telecom marketing.
 Better price here.
 Better service there.
 Best for small businesses here.
 Best for young urbanites there.
 But what do customers really want?
 Our client, a big telecom company needs to know.

 Following Tasks: